erdc/air-water-vv/2d/numericalTanks/linearWaves/README.rst

 Linear wave propagation and absorption
 ======================================

-Linear waves have are low steepness waves (:math:`H/L` < 0.1%), where :math:`H` is the wave height and :math:`L` is the wavelength.
-In terms of classification in the Lé Méhauté 197(1976) diagram, linear waves are located at the lower right part (see below)
+Water waves with low steepness are considered linear (:math:`H/L` < 0.1%, where :math:`H` is the wave height and :math:`L` is the wavelength).
+This means that the form of the waves is sinusoidal and high order terms are negligible.
+In terms of classification in the Lé Méhauté (1976) diagram, linear waves are located at the lower right part (see below)

 .. figure:: ./Mehaute_linear_waves_01.png

-The present problem comprises of a 1.5m x 30.0m (height x length) numerical flume with a flat bottom and a mean water depth equal to 1.0m.
+The present problem comprises of a 1.5m x 30.0m (height x length) numerical flume with a flat bottom and still water depth equal to 1.0m.
 At the left boundary, linear waves are generated with a height of 0.025m and a period of 1.94s.
 There is a 5m generation zone on the left side and a 10m absorption zone on the right.

-This case tests demonstrates the ability of PROTEUS to simulate the generation, propagation and absoprption of of linear water waves.
+This case tests demonstrates the ability of Proteus to simulate the generation, propagation and absorption of of linear water waves.

 The python test file named ``test_linearWaves.py`` is made up of three tests: